spyder-ide/spyder-docs/doc/plots.rst

 |

-Additionally, if you want to use a plot in another document, you can click the “Copy to Clipboard” button and paste your plot wherever you want, such as a word processor.
+Additionally, if you want to use a figure in another document, you can click the "copy to clipboard" button and paste your plot wherever you want, such as a word processor.

 .. image:: images/plots/plots-copy.gif
    :align: center